cvilas/guidance/product/product.md

 - Simplify the tech stack
   - Do not conflate simple with easy/familiar.
 [2] [3]
   - Simple != effortless.
 It takes time and effort to simplify.
 Make that investment.
+- Make compromises: Don't aim for design purity.
+Look for compromises that can be made to reach a design simpler to build and maintain, yet fit for purpose.
 - For complex parts that remain, ensure multiple co-owners who understand the tech deeply.
 - Don't shy away from high-risk R&D. True competitive advantage and IP lie here.
 But make it viable:
   - Develop early proof-of-concept demos to ensure buy-in